Start-up of The Network

 In 2014, the board of the Network went through a generational change where chairwoman Esther Oluffa Pedersen and vice chairwoman Anne-Marie Christensen withdrew from the board and passed on the positions to new voices.
 Former Ph.D.-student Nana Kongsholm took over the position as chairwoman.

-The following years new faces appeared, and the activities of the network changed accordingly to the large replacement.
+The following years new faces appeared, and the activities of the network changed in accordance with the large replacement.
 For the last years, projects and events has been continuously arranged, and some of the network’s regular annual activities are no longer part of the program.
-The semester start lecture and the conference are still part of the annual events.
+The semester start-up lecture and the conference are still part of the annual events.